5th Grade

 - When should I get an instrument? • Not yet!
 When it comes to musical instruments, brand names, quality design, and specialized details matter.
 There are many cheap and positive-rated instruments for sale online that are, to put it bluntly, no good!
 We will have more information on instruments in the fall, and also can offer school-owned instruments to use for the year for an affordable suggested contribution.
 We also invite and encourage quality instrument rentals from reputable local stores.
 This helps us ensure availability of school instruments to those students and families who truly need them, too.

 - What if the instrument(s) that my student learned this year seems like a mismatch? • This year’s experience is meant to be a very small sample of the entire process.
-If students think that their 5th grade instrument might not have been for them, they can definitely try a different one in 6th grade!
-Every switch does require some catch-up, however, but the process and discipline of learning an instrument remains the same.
+If students think that their 5th grade instrument might not have been for them but they like the idea of participating in ensemble music, they can definitely try a different one in 6th grade!
 We also know that there are many reasons that a student and an instrument don't mesh and are happy to discuss to determine the true root of the challenge.